piskvorky/gensim/docs/resources.md

 #### Contributing

 Pull requests welcome!
-We'd love to hear about resources you use to get the most out of Gensim.
+We'd love to add links to the resources you use to get the most out of gensim.